MP-C/UaB.CompilacaoEfolio/README.md

 - AF6, Transformation to Assembly
 - EFolio A, instructions and how should be compiled
 - EFolio B, instructions, correction and evaluated + how to compiled
+- EFolio Globlal, new correction refactoring and compiled code with Source Code + how to compiled